Tucson Domestic Violence Lawyer

 At The Law Office of Douglas W. Taylor here in Tucson, we are well known for our swift and successful representation in domestic violence court.
 We really know how to navigate this system.
 We have been representing people in domestic violence court since its inception in 2007, and have more than 17 years of criminal defense experience overall.

 A lot of people misunderstand domestic violence charges or make mistakes in the way they conduct themselves throughout the process.
-The first thing you should do is lawyer up – respectfully decline to answer any questions, stay calm, and wait for legal advice before you potentially make some damaging mistakes in the way you handle your charges.
+The first thing you should do is lawyer up with an experienced Tucson domestic violence lawyer – respectfully decline to answer any questions, stay calm, and wait for legal advice before you potentially make some damaging mistakes in the way you handle your charges.

 DOMESTIC VIOLENCE CHARGES CAN BE EXTREMELY DAMAGING

 We recognize how damaging domestic violence charges can be, and how a conviction cannot only result in criminal penalties, but also repercussions in related divorce, child custody, and other family law matters.
 If you have been accused, you may also have an order of protection, also referred to as a protective order or restraining order, taken out against you that can keep you away from your home and children indefinitely.

 We know how much parents love their children, even if they don’t necessarily get along with the other parent.
 If you’re inadequately defended in a domestic violence case, you might lose your access to the children that you love so much.
 If you don’t have a history of violence or criminal behavior, there’s no reason you should accept a harsh impact on your relationship with your children – we know that they’re worth fighting for.

 Domestic violence charges can also make it difficult to get certain jobs, particularly those that require a security clearance or any kind of background check.
 A lot of employers aren’t comfortable hiring people who have been found guilty of domestic violence offenses, and if you’re currently employed, it might affect the job you already have.